yassouali/fast.ai_notes/cutting_edge_DL/lecture9.md

     return hw2corners(actn_centers, actn_hw)
 ```

 We grab the outputs, we stick them through tanh which forces it to be within [-1,1] range and multiply them by the grid size for each cell.
 We then grab the actual position of the anchor boxes, and we will move them around according to the value of the outputs divided by two (actn_bbs[:,:2]/2).
 In other words, each predicted bounding box can be moved by up to 50% of a grid size from where its default position is.
 So it can be up to twice as big or half as big as its default size.
-So what our network predicts, are only relative translations from the center of each grid cell and the height and width (the height and with are betwenn 0 and 1, so we add 1, and multiply by the default size of the cell), and in the output stage, we then adjust the outputs taking into consideration the center of each cell and the relative translations/height - width.
+So what our network predicts, are only relative translations from the center of each grid cell and the height and width (the height and with are between 0 and 1, so we add 1, and multiply by the default size of the cell), we then adjust the outputs taking into consideration the center of each cell and the relative translations/height - width.

-#### Classification loss: binary cross entropy loss instead of cross entropy
+###  2.6. <a name='Classificationloss:binarycrossentropylossinsteadofcrossentropy'></a>Classification loss: binary cross entropy loss instead of cross entropy

 Binary cross entropy is what we normally use for multi-label classification.
 Like in the planet satellite competition, each satellite image could have multiple things.
 If it has multiple things in it, we cannot use softmax because softmax really encourages just one thing to have the high number.
 In our case, each anchor box can only have one object associated with it, so it is not for that reason that we are avoiding softmax.
-But due to that fact that we can an anchor box with nothing associated with it.
+But due to that fact that we can have anchor box with nothing associated with it.
 There are two ways to handle this idea of “background”; one would be to say background is just a class, so let’s use softmax and just treat background as one of the classes that the softmax could predict.
 A lot of people have done it this way.
 But that is a really hard thing to ask neural network to do it is basically asking whether this grid cell does not have any of the 20 objects that I am interested with Jaccard overlap of more than 0.5.
-It is a really hard to thing to put into a single computation.
+It is a really hard thing to put into a single computation.
 On the other hand, what if we just asked for each class; “is it a motorbike?” “is it a bus?”, “ is it a person?” etc and if all the answer is no, consider that background.
 That is the way we do it here.
 It is not that we can have multiple true labels, but we can have zero [source](https://medium.com/@hiromi_suenaga/deep-learning-2-part-2-lesson-9-5f0cf9e4bb5b).

 ```python
 class BCE_Loss(nn.Module):